Jared Verse

-Jared Verse (born November 4, 2000) is an American professional football linebacker for the Los Angeles Rams of the National Football League (NFL).
+Jared Isaiah Verse (born November 4, 2000) is an American professional football defensive end for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Albany Great Danes and Florida State Seminoles.
 Verse was the 2020 CAA Defensive Rookie of the Year with Albany and a two-time All-American with Florida State.
-Verse was selected by the Rams in the first round of the 2024 NFL draft and was named the NFL Defensive Rookie of the Year.
+Verse was selected by the Los Angeles Rams in the first round of the 2024 NFL draft and was named the Defensive Rookie of the Year.

 Early life

 Verse was born on November 4, 2000, in Dayton, Ohio.
-He grew up in Berwick, Pennsylvania, then moving to Greenville, North Carolina.
-Verse played football at Hope Middle School before moving on to Central Columbia High School.
+He grew up in Berwick, Pennsylvania and later moved to Greenville, North Carolina.
+Verse played football at Hope Middle School and for one year at D.H.
+Conley High School before moving on to Central Columbia High School.
 Playing defensive end and tight end for the Bluejays football team, Verse earned three straight All-Pennsylvania Heartland Athletic Conference (PHAC) honors.
 He also played basketball and was a member of Central Columbia's state champion 4x400-meter relay team.

 College career

 Verse redshirted his freshman season at Albany.
 He made 22 tackles with 10 tackles for loss and four sacks over four games during his redshirt freshman season, which was shortened and played in early 2021 due to the COVID-19 pandemic.
 He was named second-team All-Colonial Athletic Association (CAA) and won the conference's Defensive Rookie of the Year award.

 In 2021, Verse was named first-team All-CAA after finishing the season with 53 tackles, 11.5 tackles for loss, 9.5 sacks, and one forced fumble.

 In 2022, Verse announced he was transferring to Florida State University to play for the Seminoles.
 He finished his first season with the Seminoles with 48 tackles, 17 tackles for loss, and nine sacks.
 Voted Florida State's Defensive MVP, Verse was a first team All-ACC selection and was named to numerous All-American teams.

-Verse was just as dominant in 2023, recording 41 total tackles with 12.5 tackles for loss and nine sacks.
+Verse was just as dominant in 2023 recording 41 total tackles with 12.5 tackles for loss and nine sacks.
 Again named the Seminoles' Defensive MVP, Verse earned first team All-ACC honors for the second straight season and repeated as an All-American.

 Following the end of his junior season, Verse declared for the 2024 NFL draft following the 2023 season.